Joint Verification and Reranking for Open Fact Checking Over Tables: Open-Domain Table Fact Verification

 Formally, the open table fact verification problem can be described as follows.
 Given a claim $q$ and a collection of tables $T$, the task is to determine whether $q$ is true or false.
-This corresponds to modeling a binary verdict variable $v$ by $p(v|q,T)$.
+As such, we approach the task by modeling a binary verdict variable $v$ as $p(v|q,T)$.
 This is in contrast to the closed setting, where a single table $t_q \in T$ is given, and the task is to model $p(v|q,t_q)$.
 Since there are large available datasets for the closed setting~\citep{chen2019tabfact, gupta-etal-2020-infotabs}, it is reasonable to expect to exploit $t_q$ during training; however, at test time, this information may not be available.
+We follow a two-step methodology that is often adopted in open-domain setting for unstructed data~\citep{chen2017reading, nie2019combining, karpukhin2020dense, lewis2020retrieval} to our setting.
+Namely, given a claim query $q$, we retrieve a set of evidence tables $D_q \subset T$ (Section~\ref{section:retrieval}), and subsequently model $p(v|q,D_q)$ in place of $p(v|q,T)$ (Section~\ref{section:model}).